Qub3k/subjective-exp-consistency-check/README.md

 I test. **Please be advised that this may take long time to finish**.
 Our internal trials on a consumer-grade laptop (as of 2020) indicate that it takes around 5 minutes to process a single stimulus (which corresponds to 14 hours of processing for the entire experiment).
-This is why the script supports batch processing (see below for more details).
+This is why the script supports batch processing (see next section for more details).

 ## Batch Processing
-**<font color=red>TODO</font>**: Copy here the details regarding how to use the batch processing functionality.

 Since performing the bootstrapped version of the G-test of goodness-of-fit (GoF) is computationally-intensive we designed our code to be batch processing ready.
 Differently put, you can run multiple instances of the